Dave's Travel Pages

 Kefalonia, Greece

 Kefalonia is the largest of the Greek islands in the Ionian island chain.
-Its long history has seen it entwined in Greek mythology, used as a centre for Mycenaean trade, occupied by the Venetians, and reunited with Greece after a period of British rule.
+Its long history has seen it entwined in Greek mythology, used as a center for Mycenaean trade, occupied by the Venetians, and reunited with Greece after a period of British rule.

 During World War 2 it was first occupied by the Italians, who were replaced by Germans after 1943.
 A resulting stand-off between Italian and German forces ended up with thousands of Italian troops executed, which formed the basis of the book and film ‘Captain Corelli's Mandolin'.